 By 5:30 the sky was dusty purple and the wide canyon began revealing itself.
 Its furthest walls were at least five miles in front of us.
 To the left, it’s belly widened into a vast open desert.
 To the right, where we were heading, it narrowed and doglegged downhill into a still invisible slot.
 We could see the switchbacks winding down to an arroyo and we carried on, passing and getting passed by the handful of small groups along the trail.
 Since early July, the canyon had been closed to visitors because of flooding.
 It had only been open for a day before we arrived and there was a great sense of fortune to be on the trail.

-By sunrise we were trudging through the arroyo When we could we’d jump onto narrow, winding side trails cut into the creosote plants in cactus that featured more stable ground.
-The trail down to the village of Supai is eight miles and the campground is another two miles further.
-Beta, or my lax interpretation of it, suggested the hike in was fairly casual, being mostly flat and gradually downhill to the village.
+By sunrise we were trudging through the arroyo.
+When we could, we’d jump onto narrow winding side trails cut into the creosote plants in cactus where more stable ground could be found.
+The trail to the village of Supai is eight miles and the campground is another two miles further, making Supai the most isolated town in America.
+My interpretation of the beta suggested the hike in was fairly casual, being mostly flat and gradually downhill to the village.
 The bulk of the path, though, was through the arroyo, a dried riverbed filled with five inches of loose sand and gravel.

 A couple hours in, we were walking down the path and I smelled something pungent.
 I looked up and two horses were looking at me.
 They were standing in the trail eating the threads of grass clumped between rocks.
 I thought we must be close to the village.

-Shortly thereafter, we could hear a charge of hooves coming up the narrow slickrock canyon we were in.
-Around the corner came a Havasupai man wearing a cowboy shirt with a western yolk and a cowboy hat, driving a band of horses up the canyon.
+Shortly thereafter, in a narrow canyon we could hear a charge of hooves coming up the slickrock.
+Around the corner came a Havasupai man wearing a shirt with a western yolk and a cowboy hat, driving a band of horses up the canyon.
 We moved to the side and waved as they passed.
 He nodded and whistled to the horses to keep moving undistracted.
 Another man in a cowboy hat brought up the rear and stopped in front of us, pulling a small book from his saddlebag.
 He asked for our names and registration number and compared it with his book.
 We checked out and he moved on.

-The complaints about the horses seemed a bit more founded but so far neither complaint had appeared true.
+The complaints about the horses seemed a bit more founded but so far that wasn’t true either.
 They looked healthy and strong.
-The canyon had been closed for two months so the horses and mules hadn’t been making as many runs up and down the canyon with loads so maybe that’s why they looked so good.
-Either way, people are just racist.
+The canyon had been closed for two months so the horses and mules hadn’t been making as many runs up and down the canyon as usual so maybe that’s why they looked so good.
+Either way, people are racist and you can’t trust anecdotes.
+Don’t even trust mine.

 A few minutes later we could hear music and thought we must be on the edge of the village.
 We rounded the bend of the slot canyon and saw a young Havasupai kid in his early twenties hanging out with two pit bulls, playing music on a small Bluetooth speaker.
 We kept on.

-We entered a riparian zone and figured we must be near the river.
-Finally, we saw a sign for the village.
-Weaving through the twiggy trees we could hear water and reached a path beside the river, our first view of the iconic, milky-blue mineral water.
-Even in the shade of dense trees the water popped unlike any water we’d seen in person.
-A crew we were walking near, the one that had passed us at the top, remarked that it looked like it does on Instagram.
-Even our modern, fucked up, online comparison obsessed brains marveled at the water’s authentic tones.
+Finally, we entered a riparian zone and saw a sign for the village.
+Weaving through the twiggy trees we could hear water and suddenly got our first glimpse of the iconic, milky-blue mineral water.
+Even in the shade of dense trees the water popped unlike any we’d seen in person.
+A crew we were walking near, the one that had passed us at the top, remarked that it looked just like it does on Instagram.
+Even our modern, fucked up, online-comparison-obsessed brains marveled at the water’s authentic tones.

-Juxtaposed by the beauty was our first glimpse of the poverty that pervades Supai.
+Juxtaposed by the beauty was our first views of the poverty that pervades Supai.
 Small homes dotted the canyon floor, some charming, some in disrepair, windows broken and boarded up.
-I’d never spent time on a reservation before, barely drove through any.
+I’d never spent time on a reservation before, barely drove through more than a few.
 There’s this notion in America that settlers and the Army wiped out all the indigenous Americans, it was really shitty, but that was that.
 It was shitty, but Native Americans are still here and still being fucked with by a system they never asked for nor were invited to participate in in good faith.
 The Supai are capitalists now by force and live precarious lives buoyed by the tourism sector.

 Alcohol is banned on the entire reservation but message boards in town still advertise addiction counselling and treatment.
 There’s a store, a cafe, a school, a Christian church, a lodge, many homes with horses in the yard.
 People ambled about, largely desensitized to what must be a relentless flux of new faces tramping through town every day for six months.
 It was peaceful and friendly.

 The village of course didn’t always look this way.
-Worse, the Havasupai didn’t even have rights to their home canyon for years.
+Worse, the Havasupai didn’t even have rights to the majority of their home canyon for decades.
 Before 1882, the Havasupai occupied an area the size of Delaware.
 That year the US Army seized all but 518 acres.
-The silver rush and railroad destroyed their land and Grand Canyon National Park used their property as their own.
-The tribe and its culture were gutted.
-In the seventies they reclaimed a meager 185,000 acres.
-By that point, their only chance at survival was tourism.
+The silver rush and railroad destroyed the land and Grand Canyon National Park used their scant property as their own.
+The tribe, its knowledge and its culture were suffocated.
+In the 1970s they reclaimed 185,000 acres but by that point, their only chance at survival was tourism.

 Past the falls the campground was buzzing.
-I dropped my pack at a vacant site and took off down the trail in search of a good one.
+I dropped my pack at a vacant site and took off down the trail in search of a good place to pitch camp.
 I reached the end of the campground and turned back, eyeing a couple vacant sites across the river.
 There was a perfect one, perched above the river in a sunny clearing.
-Unfortunately, the bridge across had been washed away.
+Unfortunately, the bridge across had been washed away weeks earlier.

 I ran back to where Alli was waiting and she agreed the forge would be worth the privacy.
 Backpacks overhead, we waded through the waist deep river.